Nolan Ryan: Later activity

-Nolan Ryan's post-retirement business interests include principal owner of Ryan Sanders Sports and Entertainment, which is the ownership group for the Round Rock Express, the Triple-A Affiliate of the Texas Rangers, among other businesses.
+Nolan Ryan's post-retirement business interests include being the principal owner of Ryan Sanders Sports and Entertainment, which is the ownership group for the Round Rock Express, the Triple-A affiliate of the Texas Rangers.

 Ryan threw out the ceremonial first pitch before Game 3 of the 2005 World Series between the Astros and the White Sox, the first World Series game played in Texas.
-That game went 14 innings, equaling the longest in innings in World Series history (at 5:41, it was the longest in time).
-ESPN wryly suggested the Astros might have needed to pull the 58-year-old Ryan out of retirement if the game had gone much longer.
+That game went 14 innings, equaling the longest in innings in World Series history (at 5 hours and 41 minutes, it was the longest in time).
+ESPN suggested the Astros might have needed to pull the 58-year-old Ryan out of retirement if the game had gone much longer.

 Ryan has co-written six books: autobiographies Miracle Man (with Jerry Jenkins, 1992), Throwing Heat (with Harvey Frommer, 1988) and The Road to Cooperstown (with Mickey Herskowitz and T.R.
 Sullivan, 1999); Kings of the Hill (with Mickey Herskowitz, 1992), about contemporary pitchers; and instructional books Pitching and Hitting (with Joe Torre and Joel Cohen, 1977), and Nolan Ryan's Pitcher's Bible (with Tom House, 1991).

 In addition to his baseball activities, Ryan was majority owner and chairman of Express Bank of Alvin but sold his interest in 2005.
 He also owned a restaurant in Three Rivers, Texas.
 He served on the Texas Parks and Wildlife Commission from 1995 to 2001.
-He appeared as a TV spokesman for Advil for several years, promoting the pain medication he recommended for his own arm.
+He appeared as a TV spokesman for Advil for several years.
 He also has appeared in various television commercials shown in the Texas market.

 After retiring from baseball, Ryan teamed up with the federal government to promote physical fitness.
 His likeness was used in the "Nolan Ryan Fitness Guide", published by The President's Council on Physical Fitness and Sports in 1994.

 Ryan suffered a heart attack on April 25, 2000, and had to receive a double coronary bypass.

+Ryan owns Nolan Ryan Beef Company, operating out of Round Rock, Texas.